Effects of noise on performance of Bernstein-Vazirani algorithm: Infusion of Noise in the BV algorithm

-Most of the typical distributions found in nature contains this symmetry.
-Thus from now on we will only consider the disorder distributions which follows this symmetry.
-The final form of the disorder averaged success probability of determining the $n$-bit secret string in single query, considering this type of distributions, reduces to
+Most of the typical distributions found in nature contain this symmetry.
+Thus from now on we will only consider the disorder distributions which follow this symmetry.
+The final form of the disorder-averaged success probability of determining the $n$-bit secret string in a single query, considering this type of distribution, i.e., the distribution which has reflection symmetry about the $x-y$ plane of the Bloch sphere, reduces to